grd/FreePDM/src/filesystem/README.md

 `disconnect()` disconnects the Filesystem.

 ## Import / Export of files
-`import_file(fname, dest_dir)` import a file or files inside the PDM.
+`import_file(fname, dest_dir, descr, long_descr=None)` import a file or files inside the PDM.
 When you import a file the meta-data also gets imported.
 The local files remain untouched.
 When you import a file or files you need to set a directory and a description.
 The new file inside the PDM gets a revision number automatically.

 `export_file(fname, dest_dir)` export a file to a local directory.